Skip to content

 Note that in some of these recordings (e.g. Chorus parts only, Piano part only, etc.), long rests are shortened to about 3 seconds.

-Please note that these recordings are protected by copyright—please do not post them to other web sites, and if you wish to link to these recordings, please link to this page, not directly to the MP3 file.
-If you’ve purchased an adequate number of octavos for your group, you may burn an audio CD with the relevant tracks for your members to use in preparing the music.
+These recordings are protected by copyright—please do not post them to other public sites.
+If you wish to share these recordings, please link to this page.
+If you’ve purchased an adequate number of octavos for your group, you may use them privately within your choir.

 Hine Ma Tov (F. 163a — SATB and Piano) — “Sung” by the computer with the piano accompaniment